 The first step to configuring your structures is to define which key is used.
 For this example we will use the

 example key.
 If

-_array_structures is already defined, add your key to that object.
-Key level config in array structures do not get merged; the latest defined key will be the only config.
+_structures is already defined, add your key to that object.
+Key level config in structures do not get merged; the latest defined key will be the only config.
 Below is the basic structure once your key is chosen: